 The exception is gas boosted SWHs where the gas storage tank is subject to MEPS requirements.

 Electric boosted SWHs are currently provided an exemption to the tank heat loss requirements that other electric storage tanks must meet.

 The energy efficiency and performance of certain appliances can be impacted by where it is installed (location) and other factors such as usage patterns and climate variations, including air temperature, water temperature, frosting, humidity and cloud cover.

 A Research Report setting out the methodology and technical elements for a Solar Hot Water ZERL was released in December 2015.
 Consultation on the report was undertaken between December 2015 and 1 February 2016, and focused on the feasibility and robustness of the technical elements of the proposed approach.
-Consultations are now closed on this report, and outcomes can be found on the consultation page.
+Consultations are now closed on this report.